wagner89/CSSTalk/README.md

 This means that `em`s will scale according to local font size (which might be inherited), while `rem`s onl;y care about the font-size of the `html` or root element.

+As an example, if we use `rem` for all font-related sizes, and `em` for paddings, margins, sizes, we'll be able to scale the text size of the entire website proportionally by simply modifying the font size in the `html` root tag, and the elements will scale proportionally to their own content text.

 Check out the following **[example](https://codepen.io/wagner89/pen/mpMOOW?editors=1100)**

 Play around changing the font-size for the `html` and the differnet `div`s.
 You can see that using `em` and `rem` give you control over how to scale globally or locally.
 A wonderful article on the subject is [this](https://webdesign.tutsplus.com/tutorials/comprehensive-guide-when-to-use-em-vs-rem--cms-23984) one.